40 years ago, NPR had to apologize for airing 'Return of the Jedi' spoilers

 (SOUNDBITE OF JOHN WILLIAMS' "STAR WARS: MAIN TITLE")

-DEGGANS: Back then, in 1983, ALL THINGS CONSIDERED host Susan Stamberg asked a young boy to give us a sneak preview of the movie.
+Back then, in 1983, ALL THINGS CONSIDERED host Susan Stamberg asked a young boy to give us a sneak preview of the movie.
+And be warned, you are about to hear some spoilers for a 40-year-old movie that, let's be honest, you should have seen by now.

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)

 ZENO BACCHUS: Han Solo and Luke Skywalker are about to go in the pit.
-And just as he was about to walk the plank, R2D2 fired a laser gun from his head.
+And just as he was about to walk the plank, R2D2 fired a laser gun from his head, and Han catched (ph) it.
+And he blew up the whole ship.
+And the big guy - the - all - the boss of the monsters, well, he got choked and died.

-DEGGANS: At the time, though, all of those plot details really rankled our listeners, so much so that the next day, Susan Stamberg issued an on-air apology.
-Take a listen.
+SUMMERS: At the time, though, all of those plot details, they really rankled our listeners.
+So much so that the next day Susan Stamberg issued an on-air apology.
+Well, sort of - let's listen.

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)